 When we evaluate your proposal, we consider whether the proposed topic is appropriate for our aims & scope, whether it will make a needed contribution within our field, and your previous publication experience.
 We also consider whether the topic is high on the public agenda; we particularly encourage proposals with a policy or democracy dimension.

 As a small publisher, we focus on quality rather than quantity.
 We aim to publish around five academic books per year.

 2. Submit a synopsis and meet the editorial team

-If we decide to move forward with your proposal, you and Nordicom’s editorial team will meet to discuss the details of the project, including the timeframe, whether there will be a Call for contributions, and whether the book will be peer reviewed.
-You will be provided with a synopsis template.
+If we decide to move forward with your proposal, you will be invited to submit a full synopsis.
+When a satisfying synopsis has been delivered, Nordicom’s editorial team will invite you to discuss the details of the project, including the timeframe, whether there will be a Call for contributions, and whether the book will be peer reviewed.

 3. Sign a letter of agreement

-You will also be provided with details for how authors may obtain our instructions for authors.
-These instructions include a checklist, which should be included in the final submission to Nordicom.
+In the invitations for full manuscripts, you should include the following link to our instructions for authors.
+These instructions include a checklist, which should be followed for the final (post-review) submission to Nordicom.